Semi-device-dependent blind quantum tomography: Algorithm

 \subsection{Details of the SDT algorithm}

 To be fully self-contained, let us now go through the individual steps of the SDT algorithm and specify the relevant details.
 Every iteration of the algorithm starts with the computation of $G^l = \mathcal A^\dagger(y - \mathcal A(X^l))$, the gradient for the $\ell_2$-norm deviation $f(X) = \frac12 \|y - \mathcal A ( X)\|_{\ell_2}^2$ evaluated at $X^l$.
 The algorithm subsequently employs a modification from Ref. \cite{WeiEtAl:2016} in calculating the steepest gradient inspired by geometrical optimization techniques which leads to a faster convergence \cite{AbsilSepulchre:2009,Vandereycken:2013}: The set of rank $r$ matrices is an embedded differential manifold in the linear vector space of all matrices.
 Thus, a direction on this embedded manifold is characterized by a tangent vector on the manifold.
 While this geometry straight-forwardly generalizes to the set of $nd\times d$ matrices with rank $r$ blocks, due to sparsity constraint $\hat\Omega^{n,d}_{s,r}$ fails to be a differential manifold.
-Nonetheless, we can make use of tangent vectors as `natural' search directions in our optimization problem for the non-vanishing blocks of $X^l$ that are conform with a fixed rank constraints.
+Nonetheless, we can make use of tangent vectors as `natural' search directions in our optimization problem for the non-vanishing blocks of $X^l$ that are conforming with the fixed-rank constraint.

 The tangent space of rank $r$ matrices at point $x$ is given by the set of matrices that share the same column or row space $x$ \cite{AbsilSepulchre:2009}.
-Correspondingly, the tangent space projection of a non-vanishing block of $X$ can be defined as follows: Let $x_k = U_k \Lambda_k U^\dagger_k$ be the eigenvalue decomposition of the $k$-th block of $X$ with $\Lambda_k$ the diagonal matrix with eigenvalues in decreasing order.
+Correspondingly, the tangent space projection of a non-vanishing block of $X$ can be defined as follows: Let $x_k = U_k \Lambda_k U^\dagger_k$ be the eigenvalue decomposition of the $k$th block of $X$ with $\Lambda_k$ the diagonal matrix with eigenvalues in decreasing order.
 Further, let $U^{(r)}_k$ denote the restriction of $U_k$ to its first $r$ columns corresponding to the range of $x_k$.
-Then, the tangent space projection acting on $g_k$ the $k$-th block of $G$ is given by
+Then, the tangent space projection acting on $g_k$ the $k$th block of $G$ is given by

 with $(P_U)_k = U^{(r)}_k (U^{(r)}_k)^\dagger$.
 The entire tangent-space projection $P_{\mathcal{T}_{X}}(G)$ is defined by acting trivially on the blocks of $G$ corresponding to vanishing blocks of $X$ and as the projection \eqref{eq:tangentspace_proj_block} otherwise.